 Electronic access control - flexible and safe

 Access control reliably denies access to uninvited visitors, and allows authorised persons to pass through.
-The key issue is: who is authorised to enter where and when?- After all, the safety of people, valuables and data is at stake.
+The key issue is, who is authorised to access where and when?
+After all, the safety of people, valuables and data is at stake.

 Stop!
 Please show your ID!

-These words, or something like them, were once used to prevent unknown or unauthorised persons from crossing borders, accessing factories or the gates of government buildings.
-Security staff, gatekeepers and doormen often still closely monitor who is allowed to pass through a door, and who isn't.
+This is how unknown or unauthorised persons were once prevented from crossing borders, accessing factories or the gates of government buildings.
+Security staff, gatekeepers and doormen often still closely monitor who is permitted to pass through a door, and who isn't.

-Company buildings, offices and warehouses hold all manner of valuables and data which need maximum protection against theft, espionage and vandalism.
-Employees who rightfully and regularly access a building are either known to the gatekeeper, or have one or a bunch of keys.
-But the age of jangling keys is a thing of the past,. because modern safety systems are keyless, – making them convenient and safe as well.
+Company buildings, offices and warehouses hold all manner of valuables and data calling for maximum protection against theft, espionage and vandalism.
+Employees who rightfully and regularly access a building are either known to the gatekeeper, or have one or more keys.
+But the age of jangling keys is a thing of the past, because modern security systems are keyless, – making them convenient and safe as well.

-Modern access control systems electronically regulate who go where within a building or site, and when.
-They are tailored to the type of company, its operational processes and traffic flows.
+Modern access control systems electronically regulate who can go where within a building or site, and when.
+They are customised to the type of company, its operational processes and traffic flows.

 For example, hospitals, pharmacies, data centres, airports and banks have particularly sensitive areas which need to be protected against unauthorised access.
-In hotels, only hotel guests are allowed access to their room or the wellness areas.
-Conversely, department stores grant all users access during business hours, but only allow access to authorised persons outside these hours.
-Whereas all employees need access in manufacturing companies, only certain staff should access hazardous or highly confidential areas, for example.
+In hotels, only hotel guests are permitted access to their room or the wellness area.
+Conversely, department stores grant all users access during business hours, but allow only authorised persons to enter outside these times.
+And while all employees need access in manufacturing companies, only certain staff should access hazardous or highly confidential areas, for example.

-- Identification cards, key rings or armbands with transponders which can be read contactlessly
+- ID cards, key fobs or armbands with transponders which can be read contactlessly

 - PIN (input a number into a code lock)

-Additional door and lock contacts are connected to the Door Controller to monitor the status of doors (closed, locked, open).
-This identifies any manipulation and break in attempts and triggers alarms.
+Additional door and bolt contacts are connected to the Door Controller to monitor the status of doors (closed, locked, open).
+This identifies any manipulation and break-in attempts and triggers alarms.

 Modern access control systems can manage the access rights described above both online and offline.
-Offline systems consist of digital cylinders and sliding fitting systems, and, in contrast to an online system, the authorisations are saved on the ID card.
+Offline systems consist of digital cylinders and door fittings and, in contrast to an online system, the authorisations are saved on the ID card.

 Benefits of electronic access control systems